Skip to content

 -- Change the status of each item in the order

-update OrderItem
+UPDATE OrderItem

 5. T1 transaction: repeat the same command as in step 1